maldoinc/wireup/docs/pages/index.md

 ### 🛡️ Improved Safety

-Wireup is mypy strict compliant and will not introduce type errors.
+Wireup is compatible with mypy strict mode.
 It will also warn at the earliest possible stage about configuration errors to avoid surprises at runtime.

 === "Container Creation"